Orcus (dwarf planet): Orbit and rotation

 Orcus is in a 2:3 orbital resonance with Neptune, having an orbital period of 245 years, and is classified as a plutino.
-Its orbit is moderately inclined at 20.6 degrees to the ecliptic.
+Its orbit is moderately inclined at 20.6° to the ecliptic.
 Orcus's orbit is similar to Pluto's (both have perihelia above the ecliptic), but is oriented differently.
-Although at one point its orbit approaches that of Neptune, the resonance between the two bodies means that Orcus itself is always a great distance away from Neptune (there is always an angular separation of over 60 degrees between them).
+Although at one point its orbit approaches that of Neptune, the resonance between the two bodies means that Orcus itself is always a great distance away from Neptune (there is always an angular separation of over 60° between them).
 Over a 14,000-year period, Orcus stays more than 18 AU from Neptune.
 Because their mutual resonance with Neptune constrains Orcus and Pluto to remain in opposite phases of their otherwise very similar motions, Orcus is sometimes described as the "anti-Pluto".
-Orcus last reached its aphelion (farthest distance from the Sun) in 2019 and will come to perihelion (closest distance to the Sun) around 9 January 2143.
+Orcus last reached its aphelion (farthest distance from the Sun) in 2019 and will come to perihelion (closest distance to the Sun) around 10 January 2143.
 Simulations by the Deep Ecliptic Survey show that over the next 10 million years Orcus may acquire a perihelion distance (qmin) as small as 27.8 AU.

 The rotation period of Orcus is uncertain, as different photometric surveys have produced different results.
 Some show low amplitude variations with periods ranging from 7 to 21 hours, whereas others show no variability.
 The rotational axis of Orcus probably coincides with the orbital axis of its moon, Vanth.
 This means that Orcus is currently viewed pole-on, which could explain the near absence of any rotational modulation of its brightness.
 Astronomer José Luis Ortiz and colleagues have derived a possible rotation period of about 10.5 hours, assuming that Orcus is not tidally locked with Vanth.
 If, however, the primary is tidally locked with the satellite, the rotational period would coincide with the 9.7-day orbital period of Vanth.